Infant Mortality in North Carolina

 number of infants who die, for every 1,000 live births, within

-a given timeframe.
+a given time frame.

 Although North Carolina's infant mortality has decreased